-Before leaving the campus, the Premier and Transport Minister were taken on a tour of current railway research taking place within the Faculty of Engineering.
+Before leaving the campus, the Premier and Transport Minister were taken on a tour of current railway research taking place within the Faculty of Engineering and Information Sciences.

 They were provided a run down on the latest research by Professor Buddhima Indraratna who is Director of the Centre for Geotechnical and Railway Engineering and the Wollongong Co-ordinator for the Co-operative Research Centre for Rail Innovation.

 Professor Indraratna has recently returned from the United States after giving the Keynote Address on the current state of rail track technology at the International Transportation Conference on Roads, Railways and Airfields.
 It was at the invitation of the University of Illinois, Urbana-Chamaign (currently ranked number one in civil engineering in the US) and the US Federal Centre for Transportation Research, located in Urbana.

 Professor Indraratna was introduced at the US conference as being the leader of a group of researchers who are at the forefront of rail research in the world.
 Since the mid 1990s after starting rail track research for the first time in an Australian university, every single PhD student in the rail track area in Australia has been a student of Professor Indraratna.

 It is envisaged that the Rail Institute will develop excellence in key rail industry themes, several of which already exist at UOW (see key rail industry themes below):

 Rail Institute to develop excellence in following key rail industry themes: